It’s official: Marine iguanas have started nesting in the Galapagos!

 It’s an exciting time of year in the Galapagos Islands.
 Nesting season has officially started for the Marine Iguanas!

-This means they have put clear zones in place along the coasts that have been defined and restricted to human interference in order not to disturb the delicate activity.
+This means they have put clear zones in place along the coasts.
+These zones are clearly marked and restrict access to humans in order not to disturb the delicate activity.

-Signs have also been put in place to inform the public to respect the privacy of this endemic species.
+The park authorities have also been putting signs in place to inform the public to respect the privacy of this endemic species.

 Of course the Galapagos marine iguana can only be found in the Galapagos Islands and so are unique.
-They are extremely good free divers and swimmers, useful skills considering they feed themselves primarily by foraging in the sea for algae.
+They are extremely good free divers and swimmers.
+You need to concede these are useful skills considering they feed themselves primarily by foraging in the sea for algae.